-If a drive you wish to use is not listed on this chart, be sure to adhere to the rule, "Try Before You Buy".
+Tip: If a drive you wish to use is not listed on the chart at the right, be sure to adhere to the rule, "Try Before You Buy".
 The chart only represents those drives which have been tested by E-mu Systems, Inc. Many others will also work.
+NEC brand CD-ROM drives do not currently work with the ESI-32.